Connect with us

 (Disclosure: Strekal supports Marijuana Moment’s work through a monthly pledge on Patreon.)

-While CADCA’s claims are consistent with prohibitionist narratives around legalization, what the group is arguing here is that the modest proposal to permit banks to work with licensed cannabis businesses like any other traditional industry would have dramatic pubic safety ramifications.
+While CADCA’s claims are consistent with prohibitionist narratives around legalization, what the group is arguing here is that the modest proposal to permit banks to work with licensed cannabis businesses like any other traditional industry would have dramatic public safety ramifications.

 Supporters of the SAFE Banking Act—which received an initial hearing in the Senate Banking Committee last month and is expected to receive a markup “soon” before potentially advancing to the floor—argue that the reform is actually a public safety imperative.